agateau/blog/2025/closing-patreon-creator-account/index.md

 ## It does not really work for me

-I can't say I have a massive number of supporters: I had 3 at some point but now I am down to onle 1.
+I can't say I have a massive number of supporters: I had 3 at some point but now I am down to only 1.

 I think there are at least 3 reasons for that: